Delft: Culture

 Delft is well known for the Delft pottery ceramic products which were styled on the imported Chinese porcelain of the 17th century.
 The city had an early start in this area since it was a home port of the Dutch East India Company.
 It can still be seen at the pottery factories De Koninklijke Porceleyne Fles (or Royal Delft) and De Delftse Pauw, while new ceramics and ceramic art can be found at the Gallery Terra Delft.

 The painter Johannes Vermeer (1632–1675) was born in Delft.
 Vermeer used Delft streets and home interiors as the subject or background in his paintings.

 Several other famous painters lived and worked in Delft at that time, such as Pieter de Hoogh, Carel Fabritius, Nicolaes Maes, Gerard Houckgeest and Hendrick Cornelisz. van Vliet.
 They were all members of the Delft School.
 The Delft School is known for its images of domestic life and views of households, church interiors, courtyards, squares and the streets of Delft.
 The painters also produced pictures showing historic events, flowers, portraits for patrons and the court as well as decorative pieces of art.

-Delft supports creative arts companies.
+Delft supports creative arts' companies.
 From 2001 the Bacinol, a building that had been disused since 1951, began to house small companies in the creative arts sector.
 Its demolition started in December 2009, making way for the new railway tunnel in Delft.
 The occupants of the building, as well as the name 'Bacinol', moved to another building in the city.
 The name Bacinol relates to Dutch penicillin research during WWII.

 Education

 Delft University of Technology (TU Delft) is one of four universities of technology in the Netherlands.
 It was founded as an academy for civil engineering in 1842 by King William II.
-Today, well over 21,000 students are enrolled.
+As of 2022, well over 27,000 students are enrolled.

 The UNESCO-IHE Institute for Water Education, providing postgraduate education for people from developing countries, draws on the strong tradition in water management and hydraulic engineering of the Delft university.

 The Hague University of Applied Sciences has a building on the Delft University of Technology campus.
-It opened in 2009 and offers several bachelor degrees for the Faculty of Technology, Innovation & Society.
+It opened in 2009 and offers several bachelor's degrees for the Faculty of Technology, Innovation & Society.

 Inholland University of Applied Sciences also has a building on the Delft University of Technology campus.
-Several bachelor degrees for the Agri, Food & Life Sciences faculty and the Engineering, Design and Computing faculty are being taught at the Delft campus.
+Several bachelor's degrees for the Agri, Food & Life Sciences faculty and the Engineering, Design and Computing faculty are being taught at the Delft campus.